ethereum-optimism/optimism-tutorial/hardhat/README.md

 ### Migrate the Sample App to Optimstic Ethereum

-Now that we have a running Optimstic Ethereum server, and an a dapp to run on it, we can run on Optimstic Ethereum.
+Now that we have a running Optimstic Ethereum server, and a dapp to run on it, we can run on Optimstic Ethereum.

 1. Install the Optimstic Ethereum package in the application.
    ```sh